 Financial assets classified as FVTPL are measured at fair value with unrealized gains and losses recognized through earnings.
-FVTPL has two categories: designated and held for trading.
-The Company's investments in securities includes warrants which are classified as FVTPL.
+The Company's investments in securities includes shares and warrants which are classified as FVTPL.

 Financial assets classified as loans and receivables and held-to-maturity are measured at amortized cost.
-The Company's cash and other receivables are classified as loans-and receivables.
+The Company's cash and other receivables are classified as loans and receivables.